-Section 388 (Additional content requirements)Section 675 (Content requirements for safety management plans)
+Section 388 (Additional content requirements) Section 675 (Content requirements for safety management plans)

-- (2) Before any operator may operate relevant operating plant, each operator must have made reasonable attempts to consult with the tenement holder about relevant activities for the plan.407 - (3) If there is more than 1 operator, the tenement holder may coordinate the consultation with the operators. - (4) For subsection (2), an operator is taken to have made reasonable attempts to consult if- - (a) the operator gives the tenement holder a copy of the operator's proposed safety management plan for any relevant operating plant the operator proposes to operate; and - the tenement holder has not, within 30 days after the (b) giving of the copy, made any proposal to the operator about provisions for the plan. - (5) An operator must, before making or re-making a safety management plan for any relevant operating plant the operator operates or proposes to operate, have regard to any reasonable provisions for the plan proposed by the tenement holder that relate to relevant activities for the plant. - (6) However, the obligation under subsection (5) applies only to the extent the provisions are commercially and technically feasible for the operator or any relevant petroleum tenure holder. - If an operator makes a safety management plan for relevant (7)operating plant that includes provisions proposed by the tenement holder, the operator must- - (a) give the tenement holder a copy; and - lodge at the following office a notice stating any (b) provisions proposed under subsection (5) and whether they were included in the planre-making, a safety management plan, includes an amendment or remaking of the plan of a type required under section $678.^{408}$
+- with the tenement holder about relevant activities for the plan. - (3) If there is more than 1 operator, the tenement holder may coordinate the consultation with the operators. - (4) For subsection (2), an operator is taken to have made reasonable attempts to consult if- - (a) the operator gives the tenement holder a copy of the relevant parts, mentioned in section 306(2)(a), of the operator's proposed safety management plan for any relevant operating plant the operator proposes to operate; and - (b) the tenement holder has not, within 30 days after the giving of the copy, made any proposal to the operator about provisions for the plan. - (5) An operator must, before making or re-making a safety management plan for any relevant operating plant the operator operates or proposes to operate, have regard to any reasonable provisions for the plan proposed by the tenement holder that relate to relevant activities for the plant. - (6) However, the obligation under subsection (5) applies only to the extent the provisions are commercially and technically feasible for the operator or any relevant petroleum tenure holder. - (7) If an operator makes a safety management plan for relevant operating plant that includes provisions proposed by the tenement holder, the operator must- - (a) give the tenement holder a copy; and - (b) lodge at the following office a notice stating any provisions proposed under subsection (5) and whether they were included in the plan- - (i) the office of the department for lodging the notice, as stated in a gazette notice by the chief inspector;